Old 97's

-Old 97's is an American rock band from Dallas, Texas.
-Formed in 1992, they have released thirteen studio albums, two full extended plays, shared split duty on another, and they have one live album.
+Old 97's is an American rock band from Dallas.
+Formed in 1992, they have released thirteen studio albums, two full extended plays, shared split duty on another EP, and they have a live album.
 Their most recent release is titled American Primitive.

 Old 97's were pioneers of the alt-country movement during the mid-to-late 1990s, then they developed more of a power pop style in the 2000s.
-Lead vocalist and primary songwriter Rhett Miller has described the band's style as "loud folk".
+Lead vocalist and primary songwriter Rhett Miller has said the band's style is "loud folk".
 The band's name is in reference to the Wreck of the Old 97.

 Career

 Initially a popular Dallas bar band, Old 97's toured the country after releasing their first album, 1994's Hitchhike to Rhome and 1995's split EP release Stoned / Garage Sale with fellow Dallas band Funland on Idol Records.
 In Chicago, they caught the attention of Bloodshot Records and were signed to record their next album.
 1995's Wreck Your Life brought them to the attention of Elektra Records, who hoped that alt-country could be a new post-grunge trend.
-Lead singer Rhett Miller, born in Austin, later lived in New York City and Los Angeles.
-Many of the band's songs include local Texas references, with references to New York City, Los Angeles, and Chicago appearing as well.
+The band's lead singer Rhett Miller, was born in Austin and has lived in New York City and Los Angeles.
+Many of the band's songs include local Texas references, with references to New York City, Los Angeles, and Chicago appearing in the lyrics as well.

-Most songs are written and sung by Miller, with bassist Murry Hammond picking up the vocals on one or two tracks per album.
-Hammond also handled a number of country covers, especially in the band's earlier years.
+Most songs are written and sung by Miller, with bassist Murry Hammond performing the vocals on one or two tracks per album.
+Hammond also handled the singing on a number of country covers, especially in the band's earlier years.
 Hammond also performs gospel at his local church.
-The band's 2004 album Drag It Up also includes a song written and sung by guitarist Ken Bethea, "Coahuila."
+The band's 2004 album Drag It Up includes a song written and sung by guitarist Ken Bethea, "Coahuila."
 In 2005, Blender magazine ranked the band's then most successful single, 1999's "Murder (Or a Heart Attack)", as the 176th greatest song "since you were born."

-Their music has been featured in a number of films and TV series, including The Break-Up ("Salome", "Melt Show", "Timebomb"), Clay Pigeons ("Timebomb"), Slither ("The New Kid"), Ned's Declassified School Survival Guide ("Big Brown Eyes"), Ed ("Question", "King of All the World"), Scrubs ("Question"), Veronica Mars ("Adelaide", "Four-Leaf Clover", "The New Kid") and Scorpion ("Question").
+Their music has been featured in a number of films and TV series including The Break-Up ("Salome", "Melt Show", "Timebomb"), Clay Pigeons ("Timebomb"), Slither ("The New Kid"), Ned's Declassified School Survival Guide ("Big Brown Eyes"), Ed ("Question", "King of All the World"), Scrubs ("Question"), Veronica Mars ("Adelaide", "Four-Leaf Clover", "The New Kid") and Scorpion ("Question").
 With respect to The Break-Up, a key scene toward the end of the film takes place at an Old 97's concert.
 In the season 2 episode "Tango and Smash", of the series FUBAR, the Old 97's appear as a random unnamed house band at a fancy restaurant in Tallinn who are asked if they might know the oldie "Dance With Me" – though they are only able to closely replicate the Old 97's (effectively playing a remix of their own song) for a lengthy dance scene between two of the series leads.